School of Media and Journalism

 To gain the most from the program, students should select a three-member advisory committee early.
 Led by a member of the school's graduate faculty who serves as the student's advisor, the committee acts as a resource as well as referee of the final project.

 Federal financial aid is available for MATC students who are enrolled a minimum of 4.5 hours per semester and who show financial need.
 The aid is typically limited to federal loans.
-No grants, assistantships or fellowships are currently available through the UNC School of Journalism and Mass Communication.
+No grants, assistantships or fellowships are currently available through the UNC School of Media and Journalism.
 Continuing MATC students may also be considered for academic scholarships.

 The Ph.D. in mass communication is designed to prepare students for college teaching and research positions or research careers in mass communication industries, advertising agencies, market or opinion research firms, business, or government.
 The school works closely with each student to develop a program of study that is both interdisciplinary, allowing the student to take full advantage of the University's rich academic offerings, and tailored to meet the specific needs and interests of the student.
 The goal of the program is to produce outstanding scholars who are highly knowledgeable about mass communication and highly skilled as researchers.